Adlai Nortye Announces First Patient Dosed in Phase Ia Clinical Trial of AN2025 and AN0025 in Combination with atezolizumab for Advanced Solid Tumors

-NEW JERSEY, the U.S. and HANGZHOU, China, Sep 8, 2021 - (ACN Newswire) - Adlai Nortye, a global biopharmaceutical company focused on developing innovative oncology drugs, today announced that the first patient has been dosed in the Phase Ia clinical trial in the U.S. to evaluate the triple combination of AN2025 (buparlisib, oral pan-PI3K inhibitor), AN0025 (oral EP4 antagonist) and atezolizumab (PD-L1 inhibitor) in patients with locally advanced/metastatic tumors.
+NORTH BRUNSWICK, New Jersey and HANGZHOU, China, Sept.
+8, 2021 /PRNewswire/ -- Adlai Nortye, a global biopharmaceutical company focused on developing innovative oncology drugs, today announced that the first patient has been dosed in the Phase Ia clinical trial in the U.S. to evaluate the triple combination of AN2025 (buparlisib, oral pan-PI3K inhibitor), AN0025 (oral EP4 antagonist) and atezolizumab (PD-L1 inhibitor) in patients with locally advanced/metastatic tumors.

 This trial (AN2025S0101) is an open-label, multicenter, Phase Ia study to evaluate the safety, tolerability, pharmacokinetics ("PK") and preliminary efficacy of AN2025 and AN0025 in double or triple combination treatments with atezolizumab in patients with locally advanced/metastatic tumors.
 The study consists of three dose-limiting toxicity ("DLT") Observation Periods, Observation I, II and III.
 Observations I and II are double combination treatments, which will be conducted in parallel, whereas Observation III (the triple combination treatment) will be initiated only after a thorough review of the safety data from Observations I and II.
 Each Observation period will last 3 weeks.
 This study plans to recruit approximately 63 patients.
 The first patient was dosed at Florida Cancer Specialists - Lake Mary Cancer Center, while the study is also going to recruit patients from the University of Colorado Cancer Center, Rutgers Cancer Institute of New Jersey and Stephenson Cancer Center in Oklahoma.